mnemnion/ggg/README.md

 `+` and `*` are greedy by default.
 The thrifty/lazy versions are `\+` and `\*`. `~#\+ 0xFF` will consume bytes up to and including a `0xFF` while `~#+ 0xFF` will eat everything you give it a byte at a time and then fail, as there will be no bytes left that could equal `0xFF`.

 There is a multiply operator which matches exactly the number of patterns specified.
 Although there is an `×` character in the set, `x` is a valid rule name, and confusion is unfortunate. `§` is chosen as at least somewhat mnemonic; there are n sections in `§n`.
 To illustrate: `«foo»§3` matches exactly and only `foofoofoo`.
 The precedence is the same as the unary operators, and `n` must be a decimal integer greater than one.
+The range operator may be used, so that `«foo»§0..3` would match up to three `foo` in a row, or none.
+It is an error for the value on the right to be less than that on the left.

 Regular rules can also be concatenations of other regular rules, with a key restriction: no recursion of any sort is allowed.
 Recursion promotes your rule to PEG and will change your accent mark accordingly in the formatting pass.
 This *should* be treated as a non-fatal error, rather than merely warned against.